Graphical User Interface

 Numerous keyboard shortcuts are available to speed up editing and debugging.

 The Project View is attached to the editor panel.
 It displays all files of the current project directory in a tree structure.
-Files can be renamed and deleted by right-clicks on the files.
-The project directory can be changed by clicking on the button with the three dots
+Files can be renamed and deleted by right-clicking on the files.
+The project directory can be changed as well; the most recent directories will be kept in the history.

 Via the Options menu, you can change how queries are executed and visualized: